paldepind/flyd/README.md

 };
 ```

-Our scan function takes a accumulator function, in initial value and a stream.
+Our scan function takes an accumulator function, in initial value and a stream.
-Every time the original stream emit a value we pass it to the accumulator along
+Every time the original stream emit a value we pass it to the accumulator
-with the accumulated value.
+function along with the accumulated value.

-Flyd includes a scan function as part of its core.
+Flyd includes a `scan` function as part of its core.

 ### Stream endings

-When you create a stream with `flyd.stream` it will have an `ending` property
+When you create a stream with `flyd.stream` it will have an `end` property
 which is also a stream.
 That is an _end stream_:

 ```javascript